 Sec.
-34B-14. - Appeals.
+34B-14-15. - Appeals Suspension and revocation.

 - (a) Any person whose application for a permit has been denied, suspended, or revoked may appeal to the Director of Environmental Health Services in writing within ten business days after receiving written notification of such action.
 Such appeal shall specify the reasons therefore.
-The Director of Environmental Health Services shall set the appeal for the hearing at the earliest practicable time, and shall notify the appellant in writing, of the established time and place at least ten days prior to the date of the hearing. - (b) After such appeal hearings, the Director of Environmental Health Services may affirm, modify or reverse, wholly or in part, the order or determination being appealed.
+The Director of Environmental Health Services shall set the appeal for the hearing at the earliest practicable time, and shall notify the appellant in writing, of the established time and place at least ten days prior to the date of the hearing. - (b) After such appeal hearings, the Director of Environmental Health Services may affirm, modify or reverse, wholly or in part, the order or determination being appealed. - (a) The enforcing agency may suspend or revoke any permit issued pursuant to this chapter, whenever it finds that the permittee has violated any provisions of this chapter, has misrepresented any material fact in his application or supporting documents for such a permit, and/or performed any work under the permit that has resulted in a nuisance as defined in this chapter. - (b) No person whose permit has been suspended or revoked shall continue to perform the work for which the permit was granted until, in the case of suspension, such permit has been reinstated by the enforcing agency.
+The permit shall not be reinstated until the violation has been abated. - (c) Upon suspending or revoking any permit, if any work already done by the permittee has left a domestic water system in such condition as to constitute an emergency, the enforcing agency may order the permittee to perform any work reasonably necessary to protect the groundwater and/or public.
+No permittee or person who has held any permit issued pursuant to the chapter shall fail to comply with any such order.

 Sec.
-34B-15. - Emergency water supply.
+34B-15-16. - Emergency water supply Appeals.